spotlightpa/poor-richard/content/statecollege/2024-04-04-SPLMELETTERS.md

 +++
-authors = ["Lilly Riddle"]
-blurb = "In 2022, the Pa. attorney general’s office reached a plea deal with Energy Transfer that included free water testing for residents who might have been affected by Mariner East II pipeline construction." byline = "Lilly Riddle for Spotlight PA State College" description = "Limited information is publicly available about water testing done in Pennsylvania as a result of Mariner East II construction pollution plea deal." image = "2024/04/01k0-nt3h-6f2r-0pkp.jpeg" image-credit = "Michael Bryant / Philadelphia Inquirer"
+authors = ["Lilly Riddle", "Spotlight PA State College"] blurb = "In 2022, the Pa. attorney general’s office reached a plea deal with Energy Transfer that included free water testing for residents who might have been affected by Mariner East II pipeline construction." byline = "Lilly Riddle for the News Lab at Penn State and Spotlight PA State College" description = "Limited information is publicly available about water testing done in Pennsylvania as a result of Mariner East II construction pollution plea deal." image = "2024/04/01k0-nt3h-6f2r-0pkp.jpeg" image-credit = "Michael Bryant / Philadelphia Inquirer"